Harshit-65/my-next-ticket-booking-app/README.md

-# Train Booking System
+# Train ticket Booking System

 ## Overview

-This project is a train booking system built using **Next.js**, **Node.js**, **Express.js**, and **PostgreSQL**.
+This project is a train ticket booking system built using **Next.js**, **Node.js**, **Express.js**, and **PostgreSQL**.
 It allows users to register, log in, and book train seats.
 The system ensures that users can book up to 7 seats at a time, prioritizing booking seats in the same row.

 ## Features